Lyn-Em/design-system/doc/components/index.md

 users.
 Well-designed labels contribute to a more intuitive and inclusive user experience, ensuring that users can navigate and fill out forms with ease.

-## Line chart

-A line chart is a UI/UX component used to visualize data points over a continuous range, typically displayed as a series of connected points or lines along the X and Y axes.
-This type of chart is commonly used to track trends, patterns, or changes over time, making it ideal for displaying time-series data, such as stock prices, website traffic, or performance metrics.
-Line charts provide users with a clear, intuitive way to compare multiple data sets or monitor fluctuations, helping them easily identify upward or downward trends.
-Effective line chart design includes smooth lines, clear axis labels, and proper scaling to ensure accurate interpretation of the data.

 ## Notification

 A notification is a UI/UX component used to deliver timely, non-intrusive